COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 •	Enhance the security of the project’s data, ensuring only relevant parties can modify the input

-•	Automate periodic reminders to update progress, ensuring consistent communication across teams.
+•	Automate periodic reminders to update progress, ensuring consistent communication across teams

+The proposed system seeks to replace Excel-based tracking with a more user-friendly, web-based platform.
+The system will enable stakeholders to update their targets independently, provide automated reminders, and generate visual reports accessible across various computers.
+In addition, by offering more secure and role-based access, the system ensures that each user inputs or updates data without affecting others’ entries.

+Generally, this solution aims to facilitate efficient progress tracking and optimise the Council’s resource management towards their net-zero target.

 ### Project Scope
 ### System Description